 Saratoga became well known as the "Queen of the Spas" after a book by Doctor Grace Swanner was published in 1988.
-This book remains one of the most authoritative sources on the water of Saratoga.
-During the 19th and early 20th centuries, there were as many as 100 mineral springs, where as today, there are fewer than 20!
+This book remains one of the most authoritative sources on the waters of Saratoga.
+There were as many as 100 mineral springs during the 19th and early 20th centuries, compared to the 21 springs that are currently open to the public.

-In "Queen of the Spas", the springs were categorized as cathartic (laxative), alkaline (antacid), or chalybeate (high in iron).
-Over time, doctors had recommended "taking the waters" to cure everything from cancer to hangovers to diabetes and malaria.
+At the "Queen of the Spas," the springs were categorized as cathartic (laxative), alkaline (antacid), or chalybeate (high in iron).
+Over the years, doctors recommended "taking the waters" to cure everything from hangovers to cancer, diabetes, and malaria.

 Saratoga was developed as a resort town, serving the needs and whims of vistors who sought the springs for their therapeutic properties.
-It became a thriving spa, where people came for "the cure" -- drinking a prescribed amount of various mineral waters, taking hydrotherapy treatments/mineral baths, and walking in the clean, fresh air.
+It became a thriving spa, where people came for "the cure," which involved drinking a prescribed amount of various mineral waters, taking hydrotherapy treatments or mineral baths, and walking in the clean, fresh air.